 We spared the last day for Manly Beach.
 To reach Many Beach from The Circular Quay, you have 2 options to take.
 The fast ferry costs 8,60 AUD and it takes 20 minutes while the normal ferry costs 7,50 AUD and it takes 30 minutes to get there.

 For the evening, we had dinner at Jamie’s Italian which didn’t meet our expectations at all.
 The food was Italian interpretation rather than real Italian.
-It was’t very expensive (60 AUD for 3 course dinner on Christmas) but it was not at international star chef level.
-Not recommended, but make sure to make a reservation online if you are willing to have a dinner there.
+It wasn’t very expensive (60 AUD for 3-course dinner on Christmas) but it was not at international star chef level.
+Not recommended, but make sure to make a reservation online if you are willing to have dinner there.

 Next morning, we flew to Ayer’s Rock which was another adventure.
-So I will write it all in my next blog post.
+Due to heavy rains, they closed the national park for the first time in years.
+I will write about this in another blog post.
+Stay tuned! 🙂